-The LTM4630 is a dual-output standalone nonisolated switching mode DC/DC power supply.
-It can provide two 18A outputs with few external input and output capacitors and setup components.
+The LTM4630-1 is a dual-output standalone nonisolated switching mode DC/DC power supply with $\pm 0.8\%$ total DC output error over line, load and temperature variation.
+It can provide two 18A outputs or single 36A output with few external input and output capacitors and setup components.
 This module provides precisely regulated output voltages programmable via external resistors from $0.6V{DC}$ to $1.8V{DC}$ over 4.5V to 15V input voltages.
-The typical application schematic is shown in Figure 23.
+The typical application schematic is shown in Figure 25.

-The LTM4630 has dual integrated constant-frequency current mode regulators and built-in power MOSFET devices with fast switching speed.
+The LTM4630-1 has dual integrated constant-frequency current mode regulators and built-in power MOSFET devices with fast switching speed.
 The typical switching frequency is 500kHz.
 For switching-noise sensitive applications, it can be externally synchronized from 400kHz to 780kHz.
 A resistor can be used to program a free run frequency on the FSET pin.
 See the Applications Information section.